MicrosoftLearning/mslearn-azure-ml/Instructions/04-Work-with-compute.md

 To run notebooks within the Azure Machine Learning workspace, you'll need a compute instance.
 You can use a setup script to configure the compute instance on creation.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named **mlw-dp100-labs**.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
-Another tab will open in your browser to open the Azure Machine Learning Studio.
+Another tab will open in your browser to open the Azure Machine Learning studio.
+1. Close any pop-ups that appear in the studio.
-1. Within the Azure Machine Learning Studio, navigate to the **Notebooks** page.
+1. Within the Azure Machine Learning studio, navigate to the **Notebooks** page.
 1. In the **Files** pane, select the &#10753; icon to **Add files**.
 1. Select **Create new file**.
 1. Verify that the file location is **Users/*your-user-name***.